Funderburger/Hallway-self-driving-drone/README.md

 `"mov        %0, %2\n"`

 and now should work just fine.
+ 5. In order to save the new package added to this container, from a different terminal do this:
+ 	`sudo docker commit <ID of container on which you worked> <a custom name for your new image>`
+	Now everytime you run this image you will have the ardrone_autonomy package installed.

 **Other usefull (docker) commands:**